tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 We created sythetic theory of emotions based on for starting points: Robert Plutchick "Wheel of emotions" [natureofemotions, senticcomputing] as highlevel subjective model of emoitons, Tomkins theory of affects [primer_affect_psychology] as low level objective model of affects/emotions, Hugo Lovheim "Cube of emotions" [cubeofemotions] as objective neurophysiological mechanism, Marvin Minsky "The emotion machine" [emotionmachine] as cognitive architecture environment for all mechanisms listed above.

+Our main assumption is that there could be two models of emotions: innate low level based on affects, and high level self emerged during childhood nurture and education.
+This two models should correspond and have mechanism to influence each other.
+This is done in one more model neuromodulatory bases of emotions [cubeofemotions, neuromodulatory].
+Overall the emotional processes have following structure: stimulus non-conscious appraisal, neuromodulation (physiological emotional state switch), conscious appraisal with possible deliberation and possible coping strategy selection, coping strategy application over environment.
+As coping, or some other behavior is applied over environment its state is appraised again as new stimulus.
+This processes is called feedback loop [natureofemotions] and creates everlasting spiral process of emotions appraisal -> neuromodulation (physiological impact) -> coping.
+In the similar way high level thinking processes could influence emotional state: for example reflective thinking could trigger neuromodulation switching emotional state of a system and start/stop cognitive appraisal, deliberation.
+Thus neuromodulators are main actors of objective brain response we mapped their impact over computational system parameters:

+1. Generic:
+  2. Computing power: noradrenaline
+  2. Memory distribution (attention): noradrenaline
+  2. Learning: serotonin, dopamine
+  2. Storage: serotonin, dopamine
+1. Decision making/reward processing:
+  2. Confidence: serotonin
+  2. Satisfaction: serotonin
+  2. Motivation, wanting: dopamine
+  2. Risky choices inclination: noradrenaline
+  2. Number of options to process: noradrenaline

+This mapping could be used as main low level mechanism that build a bridge from neuro-scientific model to computational system and answers the question: "How emotions could influence computational system parameters?".

+We briefly described the appraisal and coping processes closely related to emotional states and reactions.
+This creates overall closed and looped (spiral) system of emotional collaboration of system with environment and emotional processing of internal psychological states.

+To complete the picture of emotional interactions we propose high level emotions to neuromodulators level mapping integrated in "Cube of emotions" [cubeofemotions].
+We assume Gaussian nature of mapping of subjective high level emotions to objective low level neuromodulation [senticcomputing, neuralcorrelatesofhate]:

+1. **G(Optimism Intensity)** = 1.0 serotonin  + 1.0 dopamine + 0.5 noradrenaline;
+1. **G(Love Intensity)** = 0.75 serotonin + 1.0 dopamine + 0.0 noradrenaline;
+1. **G(Submission Intensity)** = 0.25 serotonin + 1.0 dopamine + 0.0 noradrenaline;
+1. **G(Awe Intensity)** = 0.5 serotonin + 0.5 dopamine + 0.5 noradrenaline;
+1. **G(Disapproval Intensity)** = 0.5 serotonin + 0.0 dopamine + 1.0 noradrenaline;
+1. **G(Remorse Intensity)** = 0.0 serotonin + 0.0 dopamine + 0.0 noradrenaline;
+1. **G(Contempt Intensity)** = 0.5 serotonin + 0.5 dopamine + 0.5 noradrenaline;
+1. **G(Aggressiveness Intensity)** = 0.5 serotonin + 1.0 dopamine + 1.0 noradrenaline;

+Presented mapping completes neuromodulation centric low level emotion model, it could be used in spiking neural network to implement emotional thinking phenomenas in computational systems.
+We suppose this could be useful framework to be used in several domains:

+1. Advertisement
+1. Emotional behavior simulations
+1. Robotics
+1. Intellectual assistants
+1. Estimating human behaviour
+1. Nursing software and robotics.

 ##Acknowledgment